 What is the U.Plan?

-The U.Plan is a prepaid college tuition plan that allows you to get a head start on paying for your child's college costs by locking in current rates for tuition and mandatory fees.
-A prepaid tuition plan is a safe alternative to traditional college savings plans, and has the potential to save you thousands on college tuition.
+Learn about the Massachusetts prepaid college tuition plan that allows you to get a head start on paying for your child's college costs by locking in current rates on tuition and mandatory fees.

 Read our comparison here.

 You can open an account and begin the process of saving with any amount, but the minimum to purchase a U.Plan Tuition Certificate is $300.
 If you have at least $300 in your account at the time of the bond purchase in mid-July, your contributions will be used to purchase Tuition Certificates and will lock in that percentage of tuition and fees at each participating Massachusetts college and university.
 If you do not have $300 in your account at the time of the bond purchase, then your funds will remain in your money market account and will not be used to purchase U.Plan certificates that year.

 Yes, you can enroll in an automatic monthly deposit, or choose a different withdrawal schedule.
 This makes it easy to save in the U.Plan throughout the year.

 A maturity year is the year you'll be permitted to redeem your Tuition Certificate(s) for tuition and fees.
 Your maturity year(s) should be one or more of the years in which you expect your child to attend college.
 Use our Maturity Year Selection Guide to determine the appropriate maturity years for your U.Plan savings.

 Please reference our blog post, U.Plan Investment Strategies, for guidance on selecting the maturity years for your investment.